A Go Developer's Notebook

 Each chapter is built around a particular programming task which I use to demonstrate how various features of the Go language can be used as well as to share many of the things I've learned during several decades of coding.
 Some of these programming tasks may appear deceptively simple, others totally irrelevant to the life of a commercial developer.
 I intend to disabuse you of both notions, whilst at the same time keeping this a Hacker's Notebook: depending on your outlook this is either a logbook of experiments undertaken and rabbit-holes delved in pursuit of knowledge, or a grimoire of the esoteric and unutterably unconscionable.

-If the choice of subject matter at times seems eccentric, remember that my target audience is my teenage self, hunched starry eyed and clueless over an 8-bit micro, not the fortysomething code diva I've since become.
+If the choice of subject matter at times seems eccentric, remember that my target audience is my teenage self, hunched starry eyed and clueless over an 8-bit micro, not the fiftysomething code diva I've since become.
 My teenage self knew nothing about reading code, testing, refactoring, the scientific method, clean coding style, or academic theory.

 As the reader you don't need to know any of these things either, though if you do I hope you'll still find some useful nuggets to add to your toolkit.
+And if you don't, then hopefully some of that will rub off and prove useful to you in other areas of your life.

 So in essence this is a book inspired by my love of programming for the sake of programming, my disillusionment with the widespread desire to teach professional programming at the expense of exploration and fun, and my hope that readers of all ages will find the same pleasure in reading this book that I've experienced in researching and writing it.